mw-171/htn-app/README.md

-# frontend dev app for htn events!
+# Frontend dev app for htn events!

+Features public and private events with data pulled from a backend api endpoint Used tailwind, typescript and react

 # Getting Started with Create React App